 Contact authorized dealers of this product.
-If they can't supply original replacement part(s) call KOZY-WORLD'S Technical Service Department at (814)643-1775 for referral information
+If they can't supply original replacement part(s) call KOZY WORLD toll free number at (814) 643-1775 for referral information.

-When calling KOZY-WORLD, have ready
+When calling KOZY WORLD, have ready

 - Model number of your heater - The replacement part number